ansible-collections/overview/collection_requirements.rst

 Other things
 ============

-* ansible-base's runtime.yml
+* ansible-core's runtime.yml
-* After content is moved out of another currently included collection such as ``community.general`` or ``community.network`` OR a new collection satisfies all the requirements

-    * Add the collection to the ``ansible.in`` file in a corresponding directory of `ansible-build-data repository <https://github.com/ansible-community/ansible-build-data/>`_
+* After content is moved out of another currently included collection such as ``community.general`` or ``community.network`` OR a new collection satisfies all the requirements, add the collection to the ``ansible.in`` file in a corresponding directory of the `ansible-build-data repository <https://github.com/ansible-community/ansible-build-data/>`_.